There are now 3 possible online modes for units:

 - 12 points

 - This unit provides students with the opportunity to undertake a small research project under the guidance and advice of a supervisor.
-It builds on the literature review the students have conducted in PHCY5609 Current Developments in Nutrition, Health and Biotechnology, and allows them to work collaboratively within a research team to execute the project, in either pharmaceutical sciences or pharmacy practice, and to present their findings in a manuscript and a seminar.
+It builds on the literature review the students have conducted in PHCY5609 Fundamentals of Research in Pharmacy, and allows them to work collaboratively within a research team to execute the project, in either pharmaceutical sciences or pharmacy practice, and to present their findings in a research dissertation and an oral presentation.

 - Students are able to (1) define a research problem and formulate the hypothesis; (2) develop a literature search strategy, retrieve the relevant literature and write a critical review; (3) design the methodology with appropriate controls and standards; (4) conduct the study according to good research practices and ethics requirements; (5) collect, record, process, analyse and display the data using appropriate software and statistical methods; (6) interpret the collective data with reference to literature evidence; (7) communicate the research in written form and orally in a public seminar; and (8) work collaboratively within a research team.

 - Indicative assessments in this unit are as follows: (1) evaluation by supervisor; (2) research dissertation; and (3) oral presentation (seminar).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.